Timeline - Uprising against Libya's Muammar Gaddafi

 July 28 - Abdel Fattah Younes, Gaddafi's former interior minister who defected to the rebels on February 22 and became their military chief, is killed in mysterious circumstances.

--- Gaddafi makes two audio addresses over state television calling on Libyans to fight off the rebel "rats" and saying he is in the capital and will be "with you until the end"
+-- Gaddafi makes two audio addresses over state television calling on Libyans to fight off the rebel "rats".
+He says he is in the capital and will be "with you until the end".

 -- Rebels reach Green Square, the symbolic showcase the government had until recently used for mass demonstrations in support of Gaddafi.
 Rebels rename it Martyrs Square.